Standards are rules that a catalog administrator can set to help decide whether a specific package or package release should be included in a catalog.

 Tidelift notifies you and creates tasks when there are standards violations, taking the guesswork (and legwork) out of catalog management.
 These standards can relate to licensing, security, and/or maintenance and each standard is determined at the catalog-level.

-To see the available standards, including the ones turned on for your organization’s catalog, select Catalog > Standards from the left-hand navigation.
+To see the available standards, including the ones turned on for your organization’s catalog, select Catalog > Standards from the left-side navigation panel.

-Below are the current standards that are enabled by default for all users:
+Current standards enabled by default for all users

 - Releases use approved licenses – This standard ensures that every new and approved package release only uses a license from your organization’s approved list of licenses.

 - Releases have an identified license (should be used with Releases use approved licenses) - This standard ensures that every package in use has a clear license, whether provided directly by the maintainer in SPDX format, cleaned up and confirmed by Tidelift's research and/or license recognition system, or confirmed by someone at your organization.

 - Releases must be up to date - This standard ensures that every package in use is the latest release or no more than a set number of years behind the latest release.

 - Releases are actively maintained – This standard ensures that deprecated packages are not used by your team.

 When in use, these standards are upheld for all package releases that are already approved in your catalog.
 Tidelift also checks any requests for new package releases for standards violations.